keaton-freude/NimbleEngine/resources/materials/README.md

     "description": "user-friendly name for this instance of a material.
 Example: 'Robot' might refer to a material used to render a metallic robot", "required": true
   },
-  "shader_name": {
+  "material_type": {
     "type": "string",
-    "description": "resource name for the set of shaders which should be loaded and linked and then subsequently bound before drawing", "required" : true
+    "description": "type of material determine which passes are involved in rendering objects using this material", "required": true
   },
   "diffuse_texture": {
     "type": "object",